mspiegle/log-tools/README.md

 +----------+-------------------+-----------+--------+
 ```

-Here's the converted version.
-It's showing kPa gauge pressure since
+Add `-U` to see the converted version.
+It's showing kPa gauge pressure
-that's the default for that ECU's tuning software:
+since that's the default for that ECU's tuning software:
 ```
 > summarize-logs.exe -o "max(Manifold Pressure)" -U LogDir
 +----------+-------------------+-----------+-------+--------------------+